-4.6.9 Separate Spam Mailboxes for Each Account
+4.6.10 Separate Spam Mailboxes for Each Account

-SpamSieve normally puts the spam messages from all your Apple Mail accounts into a single mailbox called Spam.
-If you want to have a separate spam mailbox for each account, first create the requisite empty mailboxes.
+SpamSieve normally puts the spam messages from all your Apple Mail accounts into the special All Junk mailbox, so they are separated into each account's Junk mailbox automatically.
+You can also manually choose a separate spam mailbox for each account.
+First, create the requisite empty mailboxes.
 Then, create one rule in Mail for each account.
 The description for the rule should be SpamSieve - <AccountName> where <AccountName> is any text that helps you identify the account.
 The rule's condition should be that the account is <AccountName>, and the action should be to move the message to the spam mailbox for that account.

-्र वि eneral Accounts Junk Mail F onts & Colors Viewing Composing Signat ures Rules
+eneral Accounts Junk Mail Fo A Colors Viewing Composing Sig natures Rules

-Descript ion: SpamSieve C-Con nmand
+Descript ion: SpamSieve C-Com mand

-lf any of the following conditions are met: Edit
+f any of the following of conditions are met:

 Ac count ¢ C-Command ¢ - +

 Perform the following actions:

-M ove Message 🔹 to mailbox: 🚺 C-Command Spam 🔅 •
+Mo ove Message 🗘 to mailbox: 🚺 C-Command Span n ‡ 🗕 🕂

-Canc е ОК
+~ C ancel OK

 ?